 ** Brief Announcement Submission

 All submissions must be made electronically through the conference web site.
+Brief Announcements must report original research that has not yet been published, and which is not under review for publication at another venue.
 Submissions should be no more than 2 pages, including references, using the SIGPLAN proceedings template.
 Appendices are not allowed, but the authors may submit supplementary material, such as proofs or source code; all supplementary material must be in PDF or ZIP format.
 Looking at supplementary material is at the discretion of the reviewers.
 Accepted Brief Announcements will appear in the PPOPP proceedings.
 Please note that publishing a Brief Announcement does not prevent an author from publishing a full manuscript on the same topic at a later time.

 Submission is double blind and authors will need to identify any potential conflicts of interest with the Brief Announcement Program Committee, as defined in the ACM SIGPLAN policy at http://www.sigplan.org/Resources/Policies/Review/.
 Submissions should not reveal the identity of the authors in any way.
 Authors should leave out author names and affiliations from the body of their submission.
 They should also ensure that any references to authors’ own related work should be in the third person (e.g., not “We build on our previous work …” but rather “We build on the work of …”).
 The purpose of this process is to help the PC and external reviewers come to an initial judgment about the paper without bias, not to make it impossible for them to discover the authors if they were to try.
 Nothing should be done in the name of anonymity that weakens the submission or makes the job of reviewing the paper more difficult.
 In particular, important background references should not be omitted or anonymized.
 In addition, authors should feel free to disseminate their ideas or draft versions of their paper as they normally would.
 For instance, authors may post drafts of their papers on the web or give talks on their research ideas.
 Authors with further questions on double-blind reviewing are encouraged to contact the Program Chair by email.